Fired Foxboro internet provider worker gets prison for hacking company computer

 Following his termination, Anderson’s credentials to the company’s equipment were disabled but he used his former colleagues’ account login information to delete approximately 120 customer configuration profiles, causing widespread internet service issues at customer facilities, according to prosecutors.

-Blueport Wireless reported the August 2, 2018 “unauthorized access and damage to the Foxborough Police Department.”
+Blueport Wireless reported the Aug.
+2, 2018 hacking to Foxboro police.
 Through open source tools, according to court records, Foxboro police determined the IP address that led to the identification of the defendant.

-The damage to the Foxboro police department was not specified, but court records indicate most of the issues were related to WiFi internet service.

 A company official filed an affidavit that said the restitution amount requested represents the cost of having other technicians rewrite computer code deleted by Anderson in addition to fielding customer complaints about the loss of service.